mmankows/adv/README.md

 There's bunch of TODOs in different places in the code for things that could/should be improved.

 Additional points left:
-- prepare app for deployment and serving static frontend files, either from dedicated server or using Django addon `whitenoise`
+- Currently statics are served by webpack dev server - prepare prod build and serving static frontend files, either from dedicated server or using Django addon `whitenoise`.
-- deploy it live
+- Deploy it live